 Dogs, very much like people, get sick.
 They can suffer from a number of acute or chronic conditions, requiring medical intervention and suitable treatments.
-As a responsible owner, you need to educate yourself and notice any red flags, helping your dog feel better as soon as possible.
+As a responsible owner, you need to educate yourself and notice any red flags, in order to help your dog feel better as soon as possible.

 With pets, the difficulty always lies in identifying symptoms, as the dog cannot tell you how he feels.
-It is for the best to be aware of potential signs that your pet friend might not be in top-shape.
+It is important to be aware of potential signs that your pet friend might not be in top shape.
 In the paragraphs below, you will useful information on how to tell if your dog is sick.
-Always heed your instinct and take your pet friend to the vet, if something does not seem right.
+Always heed your instinct and take your pet friend to the vet if something does not seem right.

 Your dog might present an abnormal behavior

 Specialized websites, such as Simplyfordogs, teach us that the dog’s behavior can be indicative of his health.
 If you have noticed that your pet friend acts in a strange manner, you might want to pay closer attention to his health.

 A dog that is sick might also be lethargic, irritable, or agitated.
 Some dogs have the tendency to become withdrawn, seeking out a place where they feel safe.
 Others, on the contrary, will cling to you, appearing needy all of a sudden.
 In case of any abnormal behavior, a visit to the vet will give you much-needed peace of mind.